 The average Vermonter is taxed at a rate of 1.59% for property, a maximum of 8.95% for income and up to 6.00% for sales.
 Compared to the national averages Vermont earns a score of poor 👎 for property taxes, poor 👎 for income taxes and average for combined local and state sales tax.
 Quick links to regions of Vermont with predicted increasing and decreasing valuations.

-Review the Geographical, Political and Spiritual Regions of Vermont
+Review the Geographical, Political and Spiritual Attributes of Vermont

 Daily state facts: Vermont is ranked first place for green energy with almost 100% of its power usage coming from renewable, mostly hydro-electric, sources.